mohammadalihumayun/spatial_AE/README.md

 You need to run `simulations.py` file to run the experiments and to save their results.

 ## Select input and output data directories
-Before running the `simulations.py` file, select the input output data directories and the number of samples to use from dataset.
+Before running the `simulations.py` file, select the input output data directories, the number of samples to use from dataset, and the number of iterations to test the model.
 Set following variables to select the directory to load input speech dataset and the directory, to save the results:
 ```
 resultspath='x:/results_directory' # folder to save the results as csv and plots